 Habits and routines are similar in a way, but they are entirely different.
 Habits are actions we do regularly, while routines are a regular way of doing things in order.
 In other words, a routine is “made of several habits”.

 Having routines at work is crucial for getting things done and a sure way to boost your career.
 Unless your work is different every day, which is highly unlikely, you’ll need to do the same things to get things done.
-Basically, you need routines to remain productive.
+You need routines to remain productive.

 How do you create a routine for your workdays?